nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-0-0

-:ref:`bluetooth_central_hids` loses UART connectivity After flashing a HEX file to the nrf52_pca10040 board, UART connectivity is lost when using the BLE Controller.
+:ref:`bluetooth_central_hids` loses UART connectivity After programming a HEX file to the nrf52_pca10040 board, UART connectivity is lost when using the BLE Controller.
   The board must be reset to get UART output.

 .. rst-class:: v1-0-0 v1-1-0